 waters means waters to which section 48 of the Act applies.

-[Regulation 6 amended in Gazette 23 Nov 2010 p.
+[Regulation 6 amended: Gazette 23 Nov 2010 p.
 5861.]

-7. Industrial use
+7. Use of waters in industrial plant etc.

 (1) A person shall not cycle water from any waters through any industrial plant or thermal control device associated with such plant except pursuant to and in accordance with a current licence issued under the Act.

 (2) A person contravening subregulation (1) commits an offence in respect of which section 48(9) of the Act shall apply.

-8. Certain acts prohibited
+8. Certain acts prohibited in relation to waters

 (1) A person shall not —

-(a) put any mud, earth, gravel, litter or other matter into any waters;
+(a) put any mud, earth, gravel, litter or other matter into any waters; or

-(b) put or keep disused car bodies or other visually offensive things on associated land proximate to any waters;
+(b) put or keep disused car bodies or other visually offensive things on associated land proximate to any waters; or

-(c) discard any litter on associated land proximate to any waters;
+(c) discard any litter on associated land proximate to any waters; or

-(d) construct or use any drain designed to discharge directly or indirectly into any waters except with the approval of the Minister;
+(d) construct or use any drain designed to discharge directly or indirectly into any waters except with the approval of the Minister; or

 (e) launch any boat or other craft directly from a trailer into any waters except —